the-carlisle-group/PracticalAPL/APLSource/Chapters/Chapter1.md

 0 0 1 1 0 0 0 0 0 1 0
 ~~~

-Because Booleans are just the values 1 and 0, we can apply arithmetic
+Because Booleans are just the numeric values 1 and 0, we can apply arithmetic
 functions to them.
 Consider the question of how many values in a vector
 are greater than 100: